ariga/atlas/doc/website/blog/2023-05-08-atlas-v011-kubernetes-operator.md

 One of the common objections to applying declarative workflows to databases is that there are often multiple ways to achieve the same desired state.
 For example, if you are running a Postgres database, you may want to add an index to a table.
-Depending on your circumstances, you may want to add this index with our without the `CONCURRENTLY` option.
+Depending on your circumstances, you may want to add this index with or without the `CONCURRENTLY` option.
 When using a declarative workflow, you supply _where_ you want to go, but not _how_ to get there.

 To address this concern, we have introduced the concept of "diff policies" to Atlas.
 Diff policies allow you